falood/exsync/README.md

 end
 ```

+NOTE: if you have an umbrella application then add ExSync to one the apps in the umbrella.

 Optionally add this snippet to your `.iex.exs` (in the root of your project) or your `~/.iex.exs`:
 ```
 if Code.ensure_loaded?(ExSync) && function_exported?(ExSync, :register_group_leader, 0) do